karthik78180/openrewrite-custom-recipes/Readme.md

 1. **Replace Base Classes**: Update classes extending `Vehicle` to extend `Car` instead.
 2. **Update Constant References**: Replace references to constants from `MicroConstant` to `ServerConstant` and update their imports.
+3. **Gradle Upgrades**: Automate Gradle version upgrades from 7.5+ to 8.14, including wrapper updates and deprecated API replacements.
-3. **Composite Recipe**: Combine multiple recipes into a single migration process.
+4. **Composite Recipes**: Combine multiple recipes into a single migration process.

 These recipes can be used to automate repetitive and error-prone code changes across large Java projects.